P-14 radar: Development

 The design of the P-14 2D early warning radar started in 1955 by decree of the CPSU Central Committee.
 The P-14 being the first high power VHF radar to be developed by the Soviet Union, the radar was accepted into service in 1959 following the successful completion of the radars test program.
 The P-14 was developed under the direction of V.I.
 Ovsyannikov by the SKB Design Bureau, a division of State Plant No.197 named after V.I.Lenin, the predecessor of the current Nizhny Novgorod Research Institute of Radio Engineering (NNIIRT).
 The development team was awarded the Lenin prize by the Soviet Union in 1960 for the development of the P-14 radar.

 The P-14 was exported and is occasionally still found in service, several companies have offered upgrade options for the system, including replacement of outdated components with modern systems, such as digital MTI, modern PC based signal processing/display and solid state components.
-The P-14 was superseded by the 55G6 "Nebo" VHF surveillance radar in 1982.
+The P-14 was superseded by the Nebo-U "Tall Rack" VHF surveillance radar in 1982.